tubakrc/Power_BI_Projects_2/README.md

 * Use filters & slicers to customize views.

-* Click on help icons for dataset definitions.
+* Click on help icons for information and directions.

 * Utilize the interactive map for location-based insights.